gamesmaster3000x/redfoxgroup/README.md

 ## WHAT IS THIS REPO?

-RedFox is a multi purpose group with a dedicated team of programmers and desighners.
+RedFox is a multi purpose group with a dedicated team of programmers and designers.
 We mainly participate in 3 different competitions currently.

 ## WHO MADE THIS